isetbz/site-conf/README.md

 ## Description
 This template is used for the SITE conference paper submissions.
 Please read the instructions carefully before submitting your paper.

-You only to edit the `main.tex` file.
+You only need to edit the `main.tex` file.
 The `cli` command to compile the document is:
 ```bash
 xelatex main.tex
 ```